-Raphael Warnock is the chair of the board of directors for NGP.
+Raphael Warnock was the former chair of the board of directors for NGP, serving in the position from 2017 t0 2019.
 Warnock is a pastor in Georgia and a Democratic candidate for U.S. Senate.
 His campaign for public office runs primarily on the sentiment of beating the GOP and stopping Trump administration agendas.
 He runs on the slogan, “Turn Georgia Blue.”
 He was tapped by the Obama administration to deliver numerous prayers and dedications for Presidential events during Barack Obama’s presidency.

-Nse Ufot is the executive director for NGP.
+Nse Ufot is the executive director and CEO of NGP.
 Ufot previously worked as a lawyer in the Atlanta, Georgia area and serves in a number of capacities for organizations in the area.
 Ufot’s time as an attorney was spent negotiating labor contracts.
 She also worked in the political arm of AFSCME, a large labor union representing government workers.

 Funding and Associated Organizations